Javets70/iitm_notes/docs/STATS2/WEEK 3/Expectation of Random Variables.md

     $$P(X < 10) \geq 0.6$$

 ### Chebyshev's Inequality
+Chebyshev's inequality states that the probability of a random variable deviating from its mean by a certain number of standard deviations is bounded by the reciprocal of that number squared.

 Let $X$ be a random variable with mean $\mu$ and finite variance $\sigma^2$ , then for any real number $k>0$

 $$P(|X - \mu| < k \sigma) \geq 1 - \frac{1}{k^2}$$